Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect: Introduction

 \section{Introduction}

 Mediation analysis plays an important role in understanding the causal mechanism that an independent variable $X$ affects a dependent variable $Y$ through an intermediate variable (mediator) $M$.
-The application of mediation analysis is widely popular in many fields, such as psychology, economics, epidemiology, medicine, sociology, behavioral science, and many others.
-From the view point of methodological development, \cite{BaronandKenny1986} has laid a foundation for the development of mediation analysis.
-Afterwards, there have been a great deal of papers on this topic.
-Just to name a few: \cite{2004Confidence} constructed the confidence limits for indirect effect by resampling methods. \cite{Lijuan-SEM-2011} and \cite{Zhiyong-2013} introduced the estimating and testing methods for mediation effects with censored data and missing data, respectively. \cite{Quantile_MBR-2014} proposed an inference technique for quantile mediation effects. \cite{Zhangetal2016-HIMA} introduced a joint significance test method for high-dimensional mediation effects by sure independent screening and minimax concave penalty techniques. \cite{Tyler-2017-JRSSB} considered causal mediation analysis with time-varying exposures and mediators. \cite{Bayesian-SEM-2021} proposed a Bayesian modeling approach for mediation analysis. \cite{Zhou-JRSSB-2022} introduced a semiparametric estimation method for mediation analysis with multiple causally ordered mediators.
-For more results about mediation analysis, we refer to three reviewing papers by \cite{David-2007}, \cite{Preacher-2015} and \cite{zhang-review-2022}.
+The utilization of mediation analysis is extensively prevalent across various disciplines, such as psychology, economics, epidemiology, medicine, sociology, behavioral science, and many others.
+From the perspective of methodological development, \cite{BaronandKenny1986} have laid a solid foundation for mediation analysis.
+Subsequently, numerous studies have been conducted on this subject.
+Just to name a few: \cite{2004Confidence} constructed the confidence limits for indirect effect by resampling methods. \cite{Lijuan-SEM-2011} and \cite{Zhiyong-2013} introduced the estimating and testing methods for mediation effects with censored data and missing data, respectively. \cite{Quantile_MBR-2014} proposed an inference technique for quantile mediation effects. \cite{Tyler-2017-JRSSB} considered causal mediation analysis with time-varying exposures and mediators. \cite{Bayesian-SEM-2021} proposed a Bayesian modeling approach for mediation analysis. \cite{Zhou-JRSSB-2022} introduced a semiparametric estimation method for mediation analysis with multiple causally ordered mediators. \cite{big-med-2023} used the subsampled double bootstrap and divide-and-conquer algorithms to conduct statistical mediation analysis on large-scale datasets. \cite{AB-JRSSB-2023} developed an adaptive bootstrap framework that can be applied to the joint significance test of mediation effect.
+For more results about mediation analysis, we refer to the reviewing papers by \cite{David-2007} and \cite{Preacher-2015}.